it-vecherka/jnoid/jnoid.coffee.md

 We now need to make our objects usable outside:

-    for name, value of {Signal, Maybe, Some, None}
+    for name, value of {EventStream, Maybe, Some, None}
       Jnoid[name] = value

     if define?.amd